 The list of infrastructure that CCC considers could be funded, wholly or partly by all CCC Community Infrastructure Levy payments, is set out in the Council's Regulation 123 List.
 Examples of funded infrastructure include leisure centre improvements, Widford Park and Ride (IDP Reference C4), improvements to landscape, habitats and access to the countryside, and healthy living and well-being initiatives.

-Application Submission Secure By Delivery Item Outline Application Reserved Matters Condition S106 Quantum and location of facilities \checkmark \checkmark Detailed design and layout of facilities \checkmark \checkmark Planning Policy Policy S5, S9, S10, SGS6 & DM20 Evidence Base DFD Health and Social Infrastructure Technical Appendix
+Delivery Item Application Submission Secure By Outline Application Reserved Matters Condition S106 Quantum and location of facilities ✓ ✓ Detailed design and layout of facilities ✓ ✓ Planning Policy DED Health and Social Infrastructure Tec & DM20 Evidence Base chnical